CHTC/tutorial-CHTC-AF3/README.md

   * Protein–RNA or protein–DNA complexes
   * Ligands or modified residues (e.g., 2′-O-methyl RNA, PTMs)
 * Re-use the data pipeline outputs to run multiple inference configurations (different seeds, different AF3 options) without recomputing MSAs.

+## Glossary

+- **AF3 / AlphaFold3:** A diffusion-based deep learning system that predicts atomic-resolution structures for proteins, nucleic acids, and complexes.
+- **MSA (Multiple Sequence Alignment):** An alignment of homologous sequences used to infer evolutionary relationships and structural constraints.
+- **Template:** An experimentally determined structure (e.g., from PDB) used to guide modeling when available.
+- **Fold input JSON / fold_input.json:** The AF3 input file containing sequences, chain IDs, and optional references to precomputed features.
+- **Data pipeline:** The CPU stage that runs sequence searches (MMseqs2/HMMER), collects templates, and generates MSA/template features for inference.
+- **Inference pipeline:** The GPU stage that loads model weights and feature files to produce predicted structures and metrics.
+- **Model weights:** The trained parameters required by AF3 to perform inference (typically provided as `.bin` or `.bin.zst` files).
+- **Tarball (.tar.gz):** A compressed archive used to package pipeline outputs for transfer back to the submit host.
+- **HTCondor submit file (.sub):** A job description file used by HTCondor to submit tasks to the HTC system.
+- **Apptainer:** A container runtime (formerly Singularity) commonly used on HPC/HTC systems to run reproducible environments.
+- **Tokens:** A unit of sequence length used by AF3; roughly 1.2 × residue count across chains is a common token estimate.
+- **Unified memory:** A mode that allows AF3 to use system RAM in addition to GPU memory to accommodate very large jobs (slower than GPU-only execution).
+- **OSDF:** CHTC's object-store/file-transfer mechanisms used for staging or retrieving large files (used in some transfer examples).
+- **Pelican:** A data-transfer tool used to fetch example datasets or objects (see Pelican object storage usage in the repo).
+- **JAX:** The numerical computing library used by AF3 for model execution on CPU/GPU backends.

 🚀 Run Larger Analyses
 Once you’re comfortable with the basics, try: